B-Rich/intro-src/README.rst

 Description
 -----------

-Introduction to the fall course about scientific programming in Lausanne during fall 2013.
+Introduction to the 2013 fall course about scientific programming in Lausanne.

 Dependencies